S. Korean provincial governor visits disputed islets

 SEOUL, Jan.
 25, Kyodo

-The governor of a South Korean province visited a pair of disputed islets claimed by Japan on Wednesday, according to his Facebook page, prompting a protest by Tokyo.
+The governor of a South Korean province visited on Wednesday a pair of disputed islets claimed by Japan, according to his Facebook page, prompting a protest by Tokyo.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.